Skip to main content

 2023-2024 outgoing NACS Chairman Victor Paterno & NACS logo

-MANDALUYONG, Philippines — Spending the past year as NACS Chairman is not something Victor Paterno, president and CEO of Philippine Seven Corp. (dba 7-Eleven Convenience Store), would have predicted when he was pursuing a career in finance on Wall Street in the late 1980s.
+MANDALUYONG, Philippines — Spending the past year as NACS chairman is not something Victor Paterno, president and CEO of Philippine Seven Corp., an operator of 7-Eleven stores, would have predicted when he was pursuing a career in finance on Wall Street in the late 1980s.

 At the invitation of his father, Paterno joined Philippine Seven Corp. as the construction and maintenance manager in 1993.
-He was appointed president and CEO in 2005 by majority shareholders President Chain Store of Taiwan.
+He was appointed president and CEO in 2005 by majority shareholder, President Chain Store Corp. of Taiwan.

-Fast forward to present day, as his tenure as NACS chairman comes to a close, Convenience Store News caught up with Paterno to reflect on his time in this executive position, and ask his thoughts on the future of convenience retailing.
+Fast forward to present day, as his tenure as NACS chairman comes to a close, Convenience Store News caught up with Paterno to reflect on his time in the position and get his thoughts on the future of convenience retailing.

 CSNews: How did you get involved in the convenience retailing industry?

-CSNews: How do you feel that your journey in the c-store industry prepared you for your role as NACS Chairman?
+CSNews: How do you feel your journey in the c-store industry prepared you for your role as NACS chairman?

 Paterno: While most people become engaged with NACS because of advocacy, that wasn't of much interest to me.
 My elected leaders aren't on Capitol Hill.